-Homily (Reflection) for the Feast of the Transfiguration of the Lord (A) (06th August, 2017) on the Gospel and the Feast
+Homily (Reflection) for the Feast of the Transfiguration of the Lord (06th August, 2019) on the Gospel and the Feast

-Six days after Jesus foretold His Passion and death, He took with Him Peter, James, and John up a high mountain.
-The appearance of His face changed, and His clothes became dazzling white.
-Moses and Elijah appeared and discussed with Jesus.
-Peter said to Jesus, “Lord, it is good for us to be here; if you wish, I will make three dwellings here, one for you, one for Moses, and one for Elijah”.
-He was still speaking when a cloud overshadowed them and a voice heard from the cloud saying, “This is my Son, the Beloved; with him I am well pleased; listen to him!”
+About eight days after Jesus foretold His Passion and death, He took with Him Peter, James, and John up on the mountain to pray.
+The appearance of His face changed, and His clothes became dazzling white while praying.
+Moses and Elijah appeared and discussed with Jesus on His Passion and death.
+Peter said to Jesus while they were about leaving, “Master, it is good for us to be here; let us make three dwellings, one for you, one for Moses, and one for Elijah”.
+A cloud overshadowed them and a voice came from the cloud saying, “This is my Son, my Chosen; listen to him!”

-Recall that after Jesus’ baptism, a voice came, “You are my Son, the Beloved; with you I am well pleased” (Lk 3:22; cf. Matt 3:17; Mk 1:11).
-And today again during His transfiguration (the climax of His public ministry), these words were heard again.
+Earlier when Jesus was baptized, a voice came, “You are my Son, the Beloved; with you I am well pleased” (Lk 3:22; cf. Mat 3:17; Mk 1:11).
+Therefore, what was said about Him when He was baptized was also said at the climax of His public ministry.

-Thought for today: Are you still God’s beloved?
+Thought for today: Are you still God’s chosen one?

 Let us pray: Lord, restore us to the state we were when baptized – Amen.

 Our Lord Jesus Christ – Have mercy on us!